-15 years) and adults (18+ years), with most ages falling within the 14-19 range.
+There is a mix of both younger students (14-15 years) and adults (18+ years), with most ages falling within the 14-19 range.
 This indicates a focus on both higher education and secondary vocational training.
 The EQF levels correspond to advanced vocational training stages, with levels 4 and 5 indicating post-secondary education and entry-level higher education.
-EQF level 3 includes secondary education with initial vocational vocational education.
-Courses within agriculture cover fields soil cultivation, plant protection, arable farming, horticulture, and organic farming.
+EQF level 3 includes secondary education with initial vocational training, which aligns with the 14-15 age group involved.